-Nonconformity: "The document control system is not completely effective."
+Nonconformity: "Processes established to ensure company documents are controlled are not fully effective."
 Corrective Action: The New Hire Work Instruction (WI18-01) was revised to include a requirement to grant new hires a user name and password for the database, as appropriate.
 All HR personnel were trained on this change.